 - Swirl honey over the top of flour mixture.
 Add hot water.
 Mix together completely with a fork, and form into a ball, either with hands (if not too sticky) or a fork.
 Let sit for 10 minutes, covered with a towel.

 - Swirl EVOO over the top of the yeast, and remove from bowl.
-Spread thinly with hands on a sprayed baking sheet to desired size.
+Spread thinly with hands on a sprayed baking sheet.
 Bake in oven for 5 minutes.

 - Remove crust from oven and set aside.